Temple (TV series): Broadcast

+The first series premiered on 13 September 2019 on Sky One.
+The second series premiered on 28 October 2021 on Sky Max.

 On 13 February 2020, Temple was picked up by the video on-demand services of U.S. cable provider Charter Communications via its Spectrum Originals banner.
 The second series was made available in its entirety to Spectrum subscribers on 1 November 2021.

 In Canada, the series was acquired by Showcase.
 The series was also licensed for release on Netflix in 2024.